 Sometimes, especially when just starting out, Graiders spend more time per student than estimated.
 Sometimes this difference is fairly significant.
 There is a learning curve, and you should find that grading comes much easier as you complete more assignments and become a feedback pro!

-Here are some tips to help you grade efficiently and effectively so that you can continue to create your own schedule with confidence as well as complete assignments on time, and be compensated fairly for the time you've invested!
+Here are some tips to help you grade efficiently and effectively so that you can continue to create your own schedule with confidence as well, complete assignments on time, and be compensated fairly for the time you've invested!

 Invest time up front to internalize the learning goals of the assignment.
 Before you start grading, make sure you understand exactly what was expected of students so you know how to approach your grading.
 Closely review the prompt and supporting documents and read any additional instructions from the teacher.
 Every assignment is different, Study the rubric to understand the scoring expectations and what language you should use in your feedback.
 This will save you time in the long run!

 - Check the assignment early to make sure you understand what is required of you.
 Every assignment is unique, and sometimes teachers require different types of feedback.
 For example, your assignment may require in-line comments or rationale-style feedback.
 If you have not completed these types of assignments before, be sure you understand expectations, and ask any questions you may have about the assignment.
 This will help you complete your work more efficiently and guarantee that you will not receive a Revision Request for completing the assignment in the incorrect format or missing a critical step.

 Space it out.
 Get started on your assignment early by grading 3–5 students within 24 hours of receiving student work.
 This way, you can get ahead of potential questions and allow us a chance to review your work.
 Once we review your work we can provide coaching to let you know how you are doing so far.
 This can save you TONS of time.
 If there is something that needs to be changed in your feedback, it is much better to make corrections after five students than to receive a revision request for the whole class.
 Taking breaks between students will also keep your work fresh and personalized.